prebid/prebid.github.io/dev-docs/modules/userId.md

         userIds: [{
             name: "identityLink",
             params: {
-                pid: '999',             // Set your real RampID placement ID here
+                pid: '999',                // Set your valid Placement ID here
                 // notUse3P: true/false    // If you do not want to use 3P endpoint to retrieve the envelope.
 If you do not set this property to true, 3P endpoint will be fired.
 By default this property is undefined and 3P request will be fired.
             },
             storage: {
                 type: "cookie",
                 name: "idl_env",           // "idl_env" is the required storage name
-                expires: 15            // RampID envelope can last for 15 days }
+                expires: 15                // Cookie can last for 15 days
+                refreshInSeconds: 1800
+            }
         }],
         syncDelay: 3000                    // 3 seconds after the first auction
     }
 });
 {% endhighlight %}

-2) Publisher passes a placement ID and elects to store the RampID envelope in HTML5 localStorage.
-Make sure that the expiration time for localstorage is similar to what is set in ATS.
+2) Publisher passes a Placement ID and elects to store the RampID envelope in HTML5 localStorage.

+{: .alert.alert-info :}
+**NOTE:** Make sure that the expiration time of the HTML5 localStorage is similar to what is set in your ATS configuration.

 {% highlight javascript %}
 pbjs.setConfig({